 Technology: Plan-S is developing a constellation of small LEO satellites.

 Service: Plan-S focuses on providing affordable and accessible satellite IoT connectivity.
-Their services are designed to cater to small, low-power devices that require global coverage for applications such as asset tracking, remote monitoring, and smart agriculture.
+Their services are designed to cater to small, low-power devices that require extensive coverage for applications such as asset tracking, remote monitoring, and smart agriculture.

 Target Market: Plan-S is targeting sectors like logistics, agriculture, energy, and smart cities, with a focus on providing cost-effective IoT solutions that can operate in remote areas without traditional connectivity options.